 Education & Training

-All investigators are scheduled to attend the Police Law Institute through the North Carolina Justice Academy, where they receive classes on criminal law, search and seizure and updated rulings from state and federal courts.
+Detectives attend formal schools with a variety of subject matters to include interview and interrogations, death investigations, sexual assault investigation, and crime scene investigations.
+Detectives also attend the Police Law Institute where they receive classes on criminal law, search and seizure and updated rulings from state and federal courts.

-This Division works closely with the District Attorney’s Office and routinely coordinates investigation with surrounding local, state and federal law enforcement agencies.
+The Criminal Investigations Division works closely with the District Attorney’s Office and routinely coordinates investigation with surrounding local, state and federal law enforcement agencies.